 BEMC has used Method 1 assessment pathway from PBP 2019 to undertake this assessment and to prepare the Bush Fire Assessment Report (BFAR).

-Based upon the assessment, perusal of the site plan prepared by MM Hyndes Bailey & Co (Appendix 1, page 31), and a site visit, it is recommended that development consent be granted subject to the following conditions to comply with PBP 2019:
+Based upon the assessment, perusal of the site plan prepared by Spiire (Appendix 1, page 31), and a site visit, the following recommendations are provided.

 Recommendation 1 - Asset Protection Zones